RwAoNrDdOsM/rwaon_talents/docs/README.md

     + *Exhaust: Removed and replaced.
 This acts as the reverse of the Bonded Flame, encouraging you to get to high overheat and then use your ultimate, rather than the reverse.*

++ Bonded Flame (Tier 5, Slot 2) - The Burning Head grants 40 temporary health when used, but cooldown of The Burning Head is increased by 50%

+    + *Nerf.
+Bonded Flame seemed like always the best option in T5, as it was a medkit with the added bonus of The Burning Head.
+These changes try to alievate the problems with this talent without completely reworking it.*

 + Fiery Heart (Tier 5, Slot 3) - The Burning Head now grants 10 seconds of 20% increased power.

     + *Reworked.
 Cooldown reduction talents, in general, feel like a binary choice of mandatory or never taken.
 This talent was reworked instead to give the Pyromancer a choice in this row to give her significant on-demand power boost, that works both for melee and ranged combat.*